 - 1.3.1 The proposed development of approximately 5.9ha of the application site, including the short access track off Fishbeck Lane, is for the extraction of the remaining high-quality, dimensional sandstone.
-It is understood that the extraction would be progressive and any subsequent materials not removed to the client's processing facility will be used to restore the landscape to a sensitive and sympathetic final landform. - 1.3.2 The Proposed Extraction Boundary plan 32/5 3 (The Mineral Planning Group Ltd) illustrates the proposed extraction boundary and direction of operations, from west to east and then north, with a progressive restoration of the landscape following two phases behind the extraction.
-The western margin of the application site will remain extant.

-1.3.3 A diversion, around the eastern boundary of the application site, is proposed for footpath Silsden 18 and illustrated on the Proposed Footpath Diversion plan 232/5 - Footpaths (The Mineral Planning Group Ltd)
+It is understood that the extraction would be progressive and any subsequent materials not removed to the client's processing facility will be used to restore the landscape to a sensitive and sympathetic final landform. - 1.3.2 The Proposed Extraction Boundary plan 232/5 3 rev 2.2 (The Mineral Planning Group Ltd) illustrates the proposed extraction boundary and direction of operations, from west to east and then north, with a progressive restoration of the landscape following two phases behind the extraction.
+The western margin of the application site, with its mature wooded and scrub vegetation, will remain extant throughout operations.
+A narrower margin to the north, east and south will also remain extant, within existing vegetation retained. - 1.3.3 A diversion, around the eastern boundary of the application site, is proposed for footpath Silsden 18 and illustrated on the Proposed Footpath Diversion plan 232/5 Footpaths (The Mineral Planning Group Ltd).